MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/token-licensing/index.md

 ## Installation overview for token licensing
 If you intend to use token licensing with IBM MobileFirst Foundation, make sure that you go through the following preliminary steps in this order.

 > **Important:** Your choice about token licensing (activating it or not) as part of an installation that supports token licensing cannot be modified.
-If later you need to change the token licensing option, you must uninstall IBM MobileFirst Platform Foundation and reinstall it.
+If later you need to change the token licensing option, you must uninstall IBM MobileFirst Foundation and reinstall it.

 1. Activate token licensing when you run IBM® Installation Manager to install IBM MobileFirst Foundation.